wanderer3519/MultiFunctionPrinter/README.md

     `Sending <document> to <telnum>` is stored in the `IFax`

 ## Shortcoming
-Currently, no console writing or logging is used because, it made testing harder for me.
+Currently, no console writing or logging is used in testing because, it made testing harder for me.
-I will definitely look into testing methods logging into the console in the future.
+But console logging is used as an executive app.

 ## References
 I sincerely thank this website for providing me the example on interface segmentation